 This paper examines the data.
-It highlights and analyzes House and Senate contests, as well as the already controversial vote for president, and brings to bear, for the first time, a powerful and telling non-poll-based baseline that answers the standard dismissal that "the polls must have been off."
-You can't have polling bias when there is no polling!
+It highlights and analyzes House and Senate contests, as well as the already controversial vote for president, and brings to bear (pp. 9-12), for the first time, a powerful and telling non-poll-based baseline that answers the standard dismissal that "the polls must have been off."
+You can't have polling bias where there is no polling!